wang502/gores/README.md

 config, err := gores.InitConfig(*configPath)
 ```

-### Enqueue item to Redis queue
+### Enqueue job to Redis queue
-An item is a Go map.
+A job is a Go map.
 It is required to have several keys:
 - ***Name***: name of the item to enqueue, items with different names are mapped to different tasks.
 - ***Queue***: name of the queue you want to put the item in.
 - ***Args***: the required arguments that you need in order for the workers to execute those tasks.